The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Abstract

 \section{Abstract}

-We first describe a canonical mirror partner ($B$-model) of the small quantum orbifold cohomology of weighted projective spaces ($A$-model) in the framework of differential equations: we attach to the $A$-model ({\em resp.} $B$-model) a $D$-module on the torus and we show that these two $D$-modules are isomorphic.
-This makes the $A$ and $B$-models mirror partners and yields, in this situation, an explicit and finer version of a recent result of Iritani.
-Then we study, using the theory of the Kashiwara-Malgrange filtration, their degenerations at the origin and we apply our results to the construction of (classical, limit, logarithmic) Frobenius manifolds.
+We first describe a mirror partner ($B$-model) of the small quantum orbifold cohomology of weighted projective spaces ($A$-model) in the framework of differential equations: we attach to the $A$-model ({\em resp.} $B$-model) a quantum differential system (that is a trivial bundle equipped with a suitable flat meromorphic connection and a flat bilinear form) and we give an explicit isomorphism between these two quantum differential systems.
+On the $A$-side ({\em resp.} on the $B$-side), the quantum differential system alluded to is naturally produced by the small quantum cohomology ({\em resp.} a solution of the Birkhoff problem for the Brieskorn lattice of a Landau-Ginzburg model).
+Then we study the degenerations of these quantum differential systems and we apply our results to the construction of (classical, limit, logarithmic) Frobenius manifolds.